 What are my responsibilities when paying taxes?

-The Inland Revenue Department calculates how much tax you owe, but it is your responsibility to keep records of how much money you have made in a financial year and how much tax you have paid.
-It is your responsibility as a taxpayer to:
+The Inland Revenue Department calculates how much tax you owe, but it is your responsibility to:

 - keep tax information, balances and records for seven years